FiV0/FiV0.github.io/_posts/2019-05-16-mvlet-in-cl.md

         `(let (,binding)
            ,@rec))))
 ```
 In `mvlet*` we just pass the list of bindings and the body to `mvlet*-helper` where we then process each binding recursively.
 The `mvlet*-helper` function could probably be written more  efficiently with tail recursion, but as the code gets expanded before compiling we don't really care.
 We have two cases when processing a binding of the form `(var form)`.
-Either the `var` part is a list, in which case we have to use a `multiple-value-bind` in the expansion or it's just a single variable where we place the binding lonely in a let.
+Either the `var` part is a list, in which case we have to use a `multiple-value-bind` in the expansion or it's just a single variable in which case we place the binding in a lonely `let`.
 As a side node, one could have accumulated subsequent single variables and placed them in a single `let*`.
 The recursive call builds the expansion for the remaining bindings.
 The awkward looking `(list (mvlet*-helper...` is only there so we can use the splicing for the `body` and don't have to wrap it in a `progn`.

 One thing that I realized aferwards is that `(declare (ignore ...))` statments won't work most of the time as these have to come immediatly after the bindings of `let`/`multiple-value-bind`'s.
+I am not sure how to solve this issue correctly.

-Here is the code for the more involved `mvlet:
+What follows is the more involved `mvlet` macro:

 ```cl
 (defmacro mvlet ((&rest bindings) &body body)